Police seek help retracing homicide victim's last steps | CBC News

 P'ochieng, who was originally from South Sudan, didn't own a car, and buses weren't running at that time.
 Investigators are asking residents and business owners near the gas station where he was last seen to scour security camera footage that might offer clues.

 Staff Sgt.
-Bruce Pirt of the major crimes unit said P'ochieng was an unlikely victim, and said it was unusual for him to venture so far from Vanier, where he lived.
+Bruce Pirt of the major crime unit said P'ochieng was an unlikely victim, and said it was unusual for him to venture so far from Vanier, where he lived.

+"We want to know how he got to Russell Road, why, and who brought him there," Pirt said.
+"He had no business being there that time of night."

 'A very excellent guy'